About Silver Creek

 The Silver Creek Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lewis County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Silver Creek, Washington residents are available through the local police department and authorized providers in Lewis County.
+Fingerprinting services for Silver Creek, Washington residents are available through local police (where present) and authorized providers in Lewis County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Silver Creek Police Department or Lewis County Sheriff's Office for scheduling and fees.

 To register to vote in Silver Creek, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Lewis County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
 For local municipal elections in Silver Creek, contact the Lewis County Clerk's office for schedules and ballot information.

-Property records for Silver Creek, Washington are maintained by the Lewis County Assessor's Office and the Lewis County County Auditor.
+Property records for Silver Creek, Washington are maintained by the Lewis County Assessor's Office and the Lewis County Auditor.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lewis County, including parcels in Silver Creek.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Lewis County County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
+The Lewis County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Washington counties provide online property record searches through their county websites.
-For in-person requests, visit the Lewis County offices at the county courthouse.
 The Lewis County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Silver Creek, Washington residents are available through both county and state offices.
 The Washington State Department of Health, Center for Health Statistics, located in Olympia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Washington.
 Orders can be placed online, by mail, or in person.
 Locally, the Lewis County Clerk's office issues marriage licenses and maintains marriage records for Lewis County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.